Writing and Media Center

 - Will my professor (or anyone else) know I came to the Writing and Media Center?

-- How can I become a peer tutor for the Writing and Media Center?
+- How can I become a peer communication consultant for the Writing and Media Center?

 - If I have an assignment due, when should I schedule an appointment?